dana-i2cat/opennaas/extensions/bundles/vrf.selector/README.md

-Virtualized Routing Function
+Virtualized Routing Function - Selector
 ========

-This resource offers the Routing Function from OpenNaaS.
+This bundle acts as a proxy in order to process all the routing requests.
-Is deployed as application on top of OpenNaaS and is accessible through WebServices.
+Then, according to its configuration, this bundle uses the configured type of routing (static/dynamic).- Is deployed as application on top of OpenNaaS and is accessible through WebServices.

-Contains a REST interface (/opennaas/vrf/routing/routes) that allows to acces to the model.
+The REST interface is the following:
-Requires a json file that contains the static routes.
+		/opennaas/vrf/routing/routes